angelomorgado/CARLA-Ultimate-Template/README.md

 ---

-## To Run the Project
+## Installation and Usage

 1. It is recommended to use a virtual environment with python 3.8.
+ - If you wish to use the same virtual environment as me which used Carla 0.9.15, install conda and run `conda env create -f environment.yml`
-2. Install the requirements with `pip install -r requirements.txt`
+ - If you wish to use a different version of Carla, you can create a new environment with `conda create -n carla python=3.8` and then install the requirements with `pip install -r requirements.txt`
-3. Run the CARLA server with the desired map
+3. Setup the environment variable `CARLA_SERVER` to the path of the Carla server directory.
-4. Run the project with `python main.py`
+4. Run the Carla server:
+ - If the script automatically starts the server, you can skip this step.
+Make sure to set the environment variable `CARLA_SERVER` to the path of the Carla server directory.
+ - If the script does not automatically start the server, you need to start the server manually.
+5. Run any scripts

 ---

 ## Modules

-- `main.py`: Main file, controls the entire process
-- `display.py`: Contains the methods to display the sensors in a PyGame window
-- `vehicle.py`: Contains the methods responsible for creating the ego vehicle, attaching sensors to it, destroying it, and in future versions, controlling it
-- `sensors.py`: Contains classes for each sensor, with methods to attach them to the vehicle, and to get their data through callbacks
-- `config.py`: Contains option parameters for the simulation

-These modules are coded to be extremely dynamic, allowing their integration with any other project.
+This template's modules are located and documented in the `src` directory.
+Their documentation can be found [here](src/README.md)

 ---

-## Sensors

-Available sensors:
-- RGB Camera
-- LiDAR
-- Radar
-- GNSS
-- IMU
-- Collision
-- Lane Invasion

-Future sensors:
-- Semantic Segmentation Camera
-- Instance Segmentation Camera
-- Depth Camera
-- Lidar Semantic Segmentation
-- Obstacle Detection
-- Optical Flow Camera (AKA: Motion Camera)

-The collision and lane invasion sensors are special in the way that they are only triggered when the vehicle collides with something or invades a lane, respectively.
-And their information is not displayed in the PyGame window, but in the terminal.

----

 ## Features

+### Gymnasium Environment

+Using this template, a gymnasium wrapper was created for the Carla simulator.
+This allows the training of autonomous driving agents using reinforcement learning algorithms.
+By wrapping the Carla simulator in a gym environment, it is possible to use libraries such as Stable Baselines to train agents.

+More about this tool can be found in [its documentation](env/README.md)

 ### Custom Vehicular Sensory